 [Section 11 amended by No. 55 of 2004 s.
 95.]

-12. Cancellation of a licence
+12. Cancellation of licence

 (1) Subject to this section, a local government may by notice in writing given to a licence holder cancel a licence for a facility on the grounds that —

-(a) the licence holder has been convicted of an offence against this Act or any other written law relating to caravanning or camping which, in the opinion of the local government, renders the licence holder an unsuitable person to hold the licence;
+(a) the licence holder has been convicted of an offence against this Act or any other written law relating to caravanning or camping which, in the opinion of the local government, renders the licence holder an unsuitable person to hold the licence; or

 (b) a condition imposed on the licence has been contravened; or